panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.txt

 ----------------
 1. Note that the algorithm sometimes may converge to an incorrect result.
 When you obtain such an incorrect result, please re-try to deblur with slightly changed parameters (e.g., using large blur kernel sizes or autocorrelation size).
 2. Our method works better in linear uniform motion.
-3.Should you have any questions regarding this code and the corresponding results, please contact Liyuan Pan
+3.Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au